neondatabase/website/content/docs/introduction/pro-plan.md

 ### Added support

-In addition to the [community forum](https://community.neon.tech/) and the ability to open support tickets, Neon Pro Plan users have access to Neon Support via video chat.
+In addition to our [Discord Server](https://discord.com/invite/92vNTzKDGp) and the ability to open support tickets, Neon Pro Plan users have access to Neon Support via video chat.
 Please [open a support ticket](/docs/introduction/support) to request a video chat.

 ## How does billing work?